-This is because Brother make fantastic printers for a range of uses, from multifunction printers for offices, to some of the best all-in-one printers, best inkjet printers and best laser printers as well.
+There's a good reason for Brother's popularity, as it makes some brilliant printers for a huge range of budgets and needs, including some of the best all-in-one printers, best inkjet printers and best laser printers.

-So, if you're after the best printer for your needs, it's likely that Brother will have a device for you.
-And, to help you choose, we've rounded up the best Brother printers below.
+If you're after the best printer for your needs, it's likely that Brother will have a device for you, so read on for our picks.

 This is the first inkjet printer to be sold with three years-worth of ink and service included in the price and it represents great value for money.
 The printer itself is a capable three-in-one device that can print, scan and copy at a fairly high resolution and turn out crisp and colourful duplex pages at a reasonable rate.
 It’s not as fast as some of Brother’s other business-oriented printers, but the inclusion of four very high-yield ink cartridges make this the most economical of all the cartridge-based inkjets available.
 It comes with Wi-Fi Direct connectivity and a colour touchscreen interface for easy operation.